m-audio91/CommonUtils/README.md

 last Free Pascal version used to compile was 3.1.1 trunk r37023
 last Lazarus version used to compile was 1.9 trunk r55735
 may not work on older release versions.
-all units in this repository are independent from outside. but may require each other. for example uTimeCodeEdit requires uFreeEditor and uTimeCode.
+all units in this repository are independent from outside. but may require each other. for example uTimeCodeEdit requires uModalEditor and uTimeCode.

 ## CommonFileUtils.pas
 Common routines to work with files.